wenprompt/local_ai_setup/README.md

 quickly bootstraps a fully featured Local AI and Low Code development environment including Ollama for your local LLMs, n8n for workflow automation, and Supabase for your database, vector store, and authentication.

-This is Cole's version with a couple of improvements and the addition of Supabase, Flowise, and Caddy!
+This is wenprompt's version with a couple of improvements and the addition of Supabase, Flowise, and Caddy!
 Also, the local RAG AI Agent workflows from the video will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!